USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 ## 3.2.2 netCDF library

-Most of the CMAQ input files (the rest are in ASCII format) and all output files are in netCDF format.
-Hence netCDF library is an essential component of the CMAQ model.
+Most of the CMAQ input files and all output files are in netCDF format (the rest are in ASCII format).
+Hence the netCDF library is an essential component of the CMAQ model.
 The netCDF library is avaialbe for download at http://www.unidata.ucar.edu/software/netcdf/ and users should follow the instructions for proper installation.
-Users should install **classic shared netCDF C and Fortran libraries only without netCDF4, HDF5, HDF4, DAP client, PnetCDF, or zlib support.** In order to do so, users should provide the appropriate flags to build and install minimal netCDF-3 with no DAP client support, such as --disable-netcdf-4 and --disable-dap, at the configure stage for netCDF C .
+Users should install **classic shared netCDF C and Fortran libraries only without netCDF4, HDF5, HDF4, DAP client, PnetCDF, or zlib support.** In order to do so, users should provide the appropriate flags to build and install minimal netCDF-3 with no DAP client support, such as --disable-netcdf-4 and --disable-dap, at the configure stage for netCDF C.

 ## 3.2.3 IOAPI library